Vintage Rod and Reel Restoration Specialists

 Vintage Rod and Reel Restoration Pricing

 Different approaches are required for rod and reel restoration depending on the blank material, availability of parts and the degree of difficulty.
 We cannot possibly quote a price without having the rod and/or reel in hand.
 What we can promise is that we will quote a fair and reasonable price for the job.
 What you will receive is a rod and/or reel, beautifully restored that you can be proud to pass down to your grandchildren and great-grandchildren.
-Prices have ranged anywhere from $75 to $800.
+Prices commonly start at $125 and up.

 For quality vintage restoration of your antique fishing rods and reels, contact Goose Creek Rod & Reel today.
 Your family heirloom will be safe in our hands and the results will be spectacular.